ariansyahyutama/kubernetes-cluster/cluster-01.md

 This configuration is a prerequisite step when setting up a Kubernetes cluster to ensure proper networking and container functionality.

-Let me explain these Linux commands that are part of Kubernetes network setup:

 The first set of commands loads required kernel modules:
 ```bash
 $ sudo modprobe overlay